Connect with us

 A new, thin-lensed telescope design could far surpass James Webb – goodbye mirrors, hello diffractive lenses

-A light, cheap telescope design would make it possible to put many individual units in space at once.
+A light, cheap space telescope design would make it possible to put many individual units in space at once.

 Katie Yung, Daniel Apai /University of Arizona and AllThingsSpace /SketchFab, CC BY-ND